Publication Ethics and Malpractice Statement

 Multiple, Redundant or Concurrent Publication

 An author should not in general publish manuscripts describing essentially the same research in more than one journal or primary publication.
-Submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behavior and is therefore unacceptable.
+Submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behaviour and is therefore unacceptable.

 Acknowledgement of Sources